Surbhi-Kohli/JSModulesAndWebpack/JSModules/CommonJSModule.md

             the singleton behavior in action.*/

-#### 4. No runtime/async module loading:
+#### 6. No runtime/async module loading:
-Modules are loaded synchronously, meaning the program waits for the module to be fully loaded and executed before moving on.
+Modules are loaded synchronously, meaning the program waits for the module to be fully loaded and executed before moving on.Synchronous API makes it unsuitable for certain uses (client-side)as this can pose a few performance issues for large-scale applications that have hundreds of modules.
-#### 5. import via “require”
+So there is by default ,No Browser support.
-#### 6. export via “module.exports”
+In order to make commonJS suitable for client-side, browsers require a loader library or transpiler,Bundlers and linkers like Browserify(static),RequireJs(Loader),SystemJS(Loader) .So these bundlers started to be created, what they do,their main premise is to allow you to write CommonJS modules.Module loaders are libraries that load, interpret, and execute JavaScript in the browser at run-time.So tools like Bundlers/Linkers:Browerify(bundler)(static),RequireJS(Loader),SystemJs(Loader) can be used to fetch and execute modules at run-time and hence solve issues related to commonjs on client-side.

 #### 7. When you import you get back an object , no live changes support :
  What we receive from require is not a copy.
 It's a reference to the exports object.